 According to the National Spinal Cord Institute Statistical Center, there are approximately 54 spinal cord injury cases per one million people across the United States.
 This equals about 17,900 new spinal cord injury cases each year.
 “New” spinal cord injury cases do not include those who die from a spinal cord injury at the accident scene.
 An average of 300,000 people across the United States live with a spinal cord injury.
 Most of those with a new spinal cord injury will require a minimum of eleven days in the hospital, then from thirty days to several months of rehabilitative therapies.
 Having an Arizona back injury attorney as your advocate throughout your injury can make a significant difference in your future.

 Your spinal cord can be affected by common—yet severe—injuries often associated with slip and fall accidents and auto accidents.
 For many victims with spinal cord injuries, permanent changes to their sensations and strength below the injury site are just one detrimental impact of the accident.
-If you or someone you know has recently suffered a spinal cord injury in Glendale and another person’s negligent actions caused it, you may be entitled to recover compensation for your injuries and damages with the help of a spinal cord injury attorney.
+If you or someone you know has recently suffered a spinal cord injury and another person’s negligent actions caused it, you may be entitled to recover compensation for your injuries and damages with the help of a spinal cord injury attorney.

 Brad Johnson Injury Law has experience in helping families and individuals recover financial compensation and get justice when they have been seriously injured.
 A spinal cord injury is any medical condition that causes damage to a portion of the spinal cord or the nerves located at the end of the spinal canal.
 The more of the patient’s body that is affected, the closer the spinal cord injury is to the brain.
 An individual’s ability to control their limbs or function every day after a spinal cord injury depends on the severity of the injury and where on the spinal cord the injury occurs.